PennyLaneAI/catalyst/doc/catalyst-cli/catalyst-cli.rst

-In this particular case, the function ``foo`` was already fully optimized according to the transformation and optimization pass pipelines we supplied, so the LLVM MLIR dialect output is largely unchanged from the original MLIR input.
+In this particular case, the function ``foo`` was already fully optimized according to the transformation and optimization pass pipelines we supplied, so the LLVM MLIR dialect output is unchanged from the original MLIR input.